zbattaglia/positive-message-mailer/README.md

 ## Usage
 How does someone use this application?
 Tell a user story here.

-1. xxx
-2. xxx
-3. xxx
-4. xxx
-5. xxx
-6. xxx
+Manual Messaging:
+1. Fill out the information on the home page and click submit.
+2. Pick a quote you like and click the "Send Message" button and your email has been sent!

+Automated Messaging:
+1. In scheduledMessages.js update the 'recipient' and 'email' paramaters of the usersList variable on line 7.
+This simulates a database of users.
+The users in the userList will get a random quote emailed to them as schedule in the cron.schedule.
+(Default is every day at 4:30 AM)
+2. To adjust the schedule refer to the [node-cron](https://www.npmjs.com/package/node-cron) documentation

 ## Built With

-List technologies and frameworks here
+- Node
+- React
+- Redux
+- Nodemailer
+- node-cron
+- Cirrus.CSS

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-(Thank your people)
+Thanks to Cirrus.CSS for their open styling library.

 ## Support
-If you have suggestions or issues, please email me at [youremail@whatever.com](www.google.com)
+If you have suggestions or issues, please email me at [zbattaglia3@gmail.com](www.google.com)